logo

 Radiology Technologist Schools and Careers in Mississippi

-The radiologic technologist and technician schools in Mississippi offer a broad array of programs for earning your degree and beginning your career in the field of radiologic technology.
+The radiologic technologist and technician schools in Mississippi offer a broad array of options for earning your degree and beginning your career in the field of radiologic technology.
 This guide to radiologic technologist schools in Mississippi provides key information to help you make the right choice for your skills, interests, and career goals.
-As an alternative to traditional on-campus programs, online radiologic technologist and technician programs can offer similar educational opportunities with potentially increased flexibility for self-motivated learners.
+As an alternative to traditional on-campus programs, online programs can offer similar educational opportunities with potentially increased flexibility for self-motivated learners.
 Read about the difference between radiology technologists and radiology technicians.
-Find out more about radiologic technologist and technician schools in Mississippi including a table of rad tech programs, student reviews, profiles of select programs, and more by reading below.
+Find out more about schools in Mississippi including a table of rad tech programs, student reviews, profiles of select programs, and more below.

 Quick Facts

-• There are 10 colleges and universities with radiologic technology degree programs in Mississippi.1
+• There are 10 not-for-profit colleges and universities with radiologic technology degree programs in Mississippi.1

 • No schools offer a certificate program in radiologic science.1